nsidc/usaon-vta-docs/glossary.md

   instead? e.g. a submitted response has `submitted_date` populated, a draft does not)

-### Response subjects
+### Response objects

-Response subjects exist both as a definition in the `registry` and an instantiation with rating(s) and other fields associated with a `response`.
+Response objects exist both as a definition in the `registry` and an instantiation with rating(s) and other fields associated with a `response`.
 The following specifications pertain to rated instances, _not_ `registry` definitions.

-Some field definitions that may apply to multple subjects:
+Some field definitions that may apply to multple objects:

 * `Performance rating`: 0-100 rating of the performance of the subject
 * `Criticality rating`: 0-100 (or less) rating of the criticality of an input to an output,